napatech/dpdk/ntacc_readme.md

 ### Helper functions<a name="helperfunc"></a>

 #### rte_pktmbuf_batch_get_next_packet - Browse the batch buffer<a name="getnext"></a>
 To get the next packet from the batch buffer in a mbuf.
-The packets are still placed in the batch buffer.
-No copying has been done.
+The packets are still placed in the batch buffer and no copying is done.
 The mbuf->buf_addr points to the packet in the batch buffer.

 ```
 /**